 Name The Use Case name.
 Typically the name is of the format <action> + <object>.</object></action> ID An identifier that is unique to each Use Case.
 Description A brief sentence that states what the user wants to be able to do and what benefit he will derive.
 Actors The type of user who interacts with the system to accomplish the task.
-Actors are identified by rok name.
+Actors are identified by role name.
 Organizational Benefits The value the organization expects to receive from having the functionality described.
 Ideally this is a link directly to a Business Objective.
 Frequency of Use How often the Use Case is executed.
 Triggers Concrete actions made by the user within the system to start the Use Case.
 Preconditions Any states that the system must be in or conditions that must be met before the Use Case is started.
 Postconditions Any states that the system must be in or conditions that must be met after the Use Case is completed successfully.
 These will be met if the Main Course or any Alternate Courses are followed.
 Some Exceptions may result in failure to meet the Postconditions.
 Main Course The most common path of interactions between the user and the system.
 1. Step 1 2.
 Step 2 Alternate Courses Alternate paths through the system.
 AC1: <condition alternate="" be="" called="" for="" the="" to=""> 1.
 Step 1 2.
 Step 2 AC2: <condition alternate="" be="" called="" for="" the="" to=""> 1.
 Step 1</condition></condition> Exceptions Exception handling by the system.
-Exception handling by the system.
-EX1: <condition be="" called="" exception="" for="" the="" to=""> 1.
+EX1: <coddition be="" called="" exception="" for="" the="" to=""> 1.
 Step 1 2.
-Step 2 EX2 <condition be="" called="" exception="" for="" the="" to=""> 4.
-Step 4</condition></condition>
+Step 2 EX2 < condition for the exception to be called> 1.
+Step 1 1</coddition>